BroadbandForum/obudpst/README.md

 ```
 $ cmake -D DISABLE_INT_TIMER=ON .
 ```

 ## JSON Output
-The following code block shows an example of the (formatted) JSON output when using the `-f json` option for a downstream test on a 1 Gbps PON connection.
+The following code block shows an example of the (formatted) JSON output when using the `-f json` option for a downstream test on a 1 Gbps PON connection (the actual/raw JSON output contains no formatting for readability).

-Note, the actual (raw) JSON output contains no formatting for readability.
+Note: Any warning or error messages will be passed to stdout prior to the structured JSON output.
 ```
 {
 	"version": "7.2.0",